twinnydotdev/symmetry-cli/readme.md

 path: /home/twinnydotdev/.config/symmetry/data  # The local path where Symmetry will store its configuration and data files.
 public: true  # Whether this provider is publicly accessible on the Symmetry network.
 serverKey: 4b4a9cc325d134dee6679e9407420023531fd7e96c563f6c5d00fd5549b77435  # The unique key for connecting to the Symmetry server.
+systemMessage: "I'm a system message" # An optional system message for each conversation.
 ```

 Adjust these settings according to your preferences and setup.